LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2mndr_b2time

 ``b2mndr_b2time``    type: ``integer``    default: ``1``
-    Specifies the number of timesteps between writes of the time-dependent file.
+    Specifies the number of timesteps between writes of the b2time.nc time-dependent file.
 If b2time.gt.0, always writes out on the last timestep.
+If b2mndr\_stim.lt.0, data from the current run is appended to the existing b2time.nc file, otherwise the file is overwritten.

 .. index:: b2mndr_tally